Frequently Asked Questions

 Yes, but the patient will need a surrogate – a parent or legal guardian - to provide consent, oversee the online dermatology visit, and to handle the payment.

 We make online dermatology visits available to patients who cannot care for themselves or are not comfortable using technology by enabling a surrogate to assist with virtual care.
-A surrogate is a contact who is legally authorized to act on behalf of a patient.
+A surrogate is a contact legally authorized to act on behalf of a patient.
 All that is required to support a loved one on the platform is some basic information:

 - the surrogate's relationship to the patient